serramatutu/z/README.md

 echo -n "a:b:c" | z hash md5

 # print the length of "one,two,three"
-echo -n "one,two,three" | z split , _ length
+echo -n "one,two,three" | z length
 ```

 The `match` command also returns an array of strings.
 Joining is done in exactly the same fashion as `split`:

 ```
-# finding all occurrences of "findme!" in file.txt and printing them, separated by commas
+# finding all occurrences of "findme" in file.txt and printing them, separated by commas
-z match findme! _ join , < file.txt
+z match findme _ join , < file.txt
 ```

 To better understand how `split`, `match` and `join` work, refer to our [help files](./help/) or run `z help <split,match,join>`.